samdish7/University/COSC120/Labs/Lab8/README.md

 - Giving valid input gives a correctly sorted array, but searching for anything (in the array or not) results in coming back as not found.
 There is something wrong with the algorithm.
 I don't feel like going in depth to find out why.
 - States the array is in ascending order... when it is really in descending order hehe.
 - Mean gives some trash number.
 This is most likely due to being passed by reference as well as being set to the return value of the function.
 Amusing either way

+## Feedback

+Again, *slightly* better than the previous lab, but *Student* is just embarassing.
+You can tell that I didn't understand what was going on and gave it a half-assed attempt to turn something in.
+The other three programs work ok though.

+***Overall Rating 6/10***